Spice Girls: 1998: Spiceworld tour and Halliwell's departure

 In January 1998, the Spice Girls attended the US premiere of Spice World at the Mann's Chinese Theatre.
 At the 1998 American Music Awards a few days later, they won the awards for Favorite Album, Favorite New Artist and Favorite Group in the pop/rock category.
 In February, they won a special award for overseas success at the 1998 Brit Awards, with combined sales of more than 45 million albums and singles worldwide.
 That night, the group performed their next single, "Stop", their first not to reach number one in the UK, entering at number two.
-On 24 February, 1998, the Spice Girls embarked on the Spiceworld Tour, starting in Dublin, Ireland, before moving to mainland Europe and North America and returning to the UK for two performances at Wembley Stadium.
+On 24 February 1998, the Spice Girls embarked on the Spiceworld Tour, starting in Dublin, Ireland, before moving to mainland Europe and North America and returning to the UK for two performances at Wembley Stadium.
 Later that year, the Spice Girls sang on the official England World Cup song "(How Does It Feel to Be) On Top of the World", their last song with Halliwell until 2007.

 On 31 May 1998, Halliwell announced her departure from the Spice Girls through her solicitor.
 The announcement was preceded by days of frenzied press speculation after Halliwell missed two concerts in Norway and was absent from a performance on The National Lottery Draws.
 Halliwell first cited creative differences, and later said that she was suffering from exhaustion and disillusionment.
-Rumours of a power struggle with Brown circulated in the press.
-Halliwell's departure shocked fans and became one of the biggest entertainment news stories of the year, making news international headlines.
+Rumours of a power struggle with Melanie Brown circulated in the press.
+Halliwell's departure shocked fans and became one of the biggest entertainment news stories of the year, making international headlining news.
 The four remaining members were adamant that the group would carry on.